Ergotropy of quantum many-body scars

 Such low entangled states possess extensive subsystem ergotropy, depending on $\theta$.
 Their relaxation dynamics under the intrinsic PXP Hamiltonian evolution $U = \mathrm{e}^{-iHt}$ is revealed in the following.
 Firstly, the interaction between $A$ and $\bar{A}$ develops entanglement between them, while mixing the states in $A$.
-The spread of entanglement raises the bound energy (see Appendix ~\cref{fig:additional_dynamics}), in accordance with the physical picture established for the eigenstates.
-Consequently, $\rho_A(t)$ relaxes to its passive state as time evolves.
-Secondly, we notice that the subsystem energy is conserved: $\bra{\phi(\theta)}\mathbb{P} \comm{H_A}{H_{{\rm int}}}\mathbb{P}\ket{\phi(\theta)} = 0$ (cf. Appendix \cref{Equ:sub_energy_conservation}).
+The spread of entanglement raises the bound energy (see SM ~\cref{fig:additional_dynamics}), in accordance with the physical picture established for the eigenstates.
+Consequently, $\rho_A(t)$ relaxes towards its passive state as time evolves.
+Secondly, we notice that the subsystem energy is conserved: $\bra{\phi(\theta)}\mathbb{P} \comm{H_A}{H_{{\rm int}}}\mathbb{P}\ket{\phi(\theta)} = 0$ (cf. SM \cref{Equ:sub_energy_conservation}).
+We define the time-dependent ergotropy $W(t)$ and bound energy $Q(t)$ as those of the reduced state $\rho_A(t)$ at time $t$ during the dynamics.
 Due to the conservation of the subsystem energy, the ergotropy dynamics $W(t)=E-Q(t)$ is determined by the bound energy dynamics $Q(t)$, which decays upon time evolution to the saturated value of the steady state.

 We analyze the ergotropy in comparison with the entanglement~\cite{turner2018weak} of $\ket{\psi(\theta,t)}=U(t) \ket{\psi (\theta)}$ as shown in \cref{fig:quantum_quench_protocol} in the zero momentum, inversion symmetric sector.
 The system sizes are chosen to be $L=4N$ where $N$ is an integer, so as to avoid even odd effects of the subsystem energy.
 Ergotropy dynamics exhibits three representative quench behaviors as shown in \cref{fig:quench_dynamics}(a): For $\theta=0$ (with maximal scar overlap), $W(t)$ decays slowly with persistent late time revivals, maintaining sizable extractable work at late times as a hallmark of non-thermal dynamics.
-The intermediate case $\theta = \pi/4$ exhibits scar like oscillations and relaxation, with relatively small initial ergotropy due to its lower initial energy (cf. Appendix \cref{eq:energy_density}).
+The intermediate case $\theta = \pi/4$ exhibits scar like oscillations and relaxation, with relatively small initial ergotropy due to its lower initial energy (cf. SM \cref{eq:energy_density}).
 In contrast, the $\theta=\pi/2$ quench shows rapid ergotropy suppression, finally damping to a small steady value, akin to thermal state behavior.
-The entanglement growth dynamics is provided in Appendix \cref{fig:additional_dynamics}.
+The entanglement growth dynamics is provided in SM \cref{fig:additional_dynamics}.
 These dynamics reveal an anti-correlation between entanglement and ergotropy: the growth of $S_{\mathrm{vN}}(t)$ is accompanied by the suppression of $W(t)$.